-Worth noting, as this ingredient gets a lot of attention.
-However, turmeric does almost nothing unless you eat it in a specific form and with the right foods, another reason to find a supplemental version with additional anti-inflammatory ingredients.
-Remember, no one ingredient can do it all and especially act alone to get you to feel your best.
+Worth noting, as this ingredient gets a lot of attention, turmeric does almost nothing unless you eat it in a specific form and with the right foods (yet another reason to find a supplemental version).
+Remember, no one ingredient can do it all to get you to feel your best.

 Wondering where you could find a supplement that checks all those boxes?
 Curious about how you can best combine those ingredients into something that actually tastes good and works?